panacloud/cli/tutorials/tutorial00-getting-started/improvements.md

 Note: If the developer has written and developed the real lambda may be only manually written test data should be used to run tests.
 Maybe have a test collection configuration in the panacloudconfig.json

-4. Make a backup copy of schema and panacloudconfig.json in the hidden .panacloud directory (just like git tool makes in .git).
+2. Make a backup copy of schema and panacloudconfig.json in the hidden .panacloud directory (just like git tool makes in .git).
 So that when we give panacloud update command we know what has changed and what is unchanged.
 This way we will be able to inform the developer.

+We will add a command 'panacloud status' which will give the following info:

+The MyUserAPI is deployed to the following URL: https://www.aws.com/api/1234 The Token for the deployed MyUserAPI is: x5tghdhjriofnfgk

+or

+MyUserAPI is currently not deployed, give the command panacloud deploy to deploy it.

+The schema and panacloudconfig.json files have been updated after the last code generation command please run the panacloud update command to update the generated code.

+The following MyUserAPIs are using mock data: addUser Mutation

+The following MyUserAPIs have real implementations:
+User Query

-5. Create Database connection object, request object and response object in real lambda stubs.
+3. Create Database connection object, request object and response object in real lambda stubs.

-6. If we Update the schema and run the update command: updateUser (
+4. If we Update the schema and run the update command: updateUser (
     # Name for the User item
     user: User!): User!